Is Executive Function the Missing Link to Your Kid's Success?

-So does your child truly need neuropsychological testing, or are you over-amplifying the situation in you own mind?
+So does your child truly need neuropsychological testing, or are you over-amplifying the situation in your own mind?
 That’s the question so many parents grapple with.

 Some of the behaviors that lead parents to neuropsychological testing are:

 In other words, persistent trends of negative behavior are a sign that neuropsychological testing might be in order.
-Discussions with a child’s school teachers is a good place to start.
-Tutors or therapists are often times a good next step, and often times, discussions with those various professionals can offer clarity on whether neuropsychological testing is needed.
+Discussions with a child’s school teachers are a good place to start.
+Tutors or therapists are often times a good next step, and oftentimes, discussions with those various professionals can offer clarity on whether neuropsychological testing is needed.

 Executive function coaching for students online throughout the U.S. and internationally.